IBM/unitxt/docs/docs/debugging.rst

-The code then runs the metrics defined on the datasets on
+The code then runs the metrics defined on the datasets based on:

-1.  predictions which is equal to one of the references.
+1. Predictions that are equal to one of the references.

-2.  random text predictions
+2. Random text predictions.

-To help validate the post processing of the predictions and references , the code prints the post processed values.
+To help validate the post processing of the predictions and references, the code prints the post processed values.
 For example, we can see how the string "Miramar: Location" is parsed by the post processors to a list of tuples.